Honey bees play an essential role in agriculture, not only producing honey and beeswax but also pollinating a vast number of food crops.

 NSW DPI's role is to provide support to the apiary industry through the provision of extension officers, research scientists, diagnostic laboratories, beekeeping courses and regulatory services.
-See Primefact 902 NSW DPI services to beekeepers for more information.
+See Primefact 902 NSW DPI services to beekeepers for more information (currently under revision).

 As of 1 July 2017, the Apiaries Act 1985 is replaced by the NSW Biosecurity Act 2015.
 For further information visit the Biosecurity legislation page.